Spectacle Sound Kit Hookup Guide

 Connect the boards

-You will need two of the TRRS cables.
+Start by connecting up the boards.
+You'll need the included TRRS audio cables, the power supply, and the small, rechargeable speaker.
 Make sure the speaker is charged before the first time you try to use it!

 First, plug one end of one of the TRRS cables into the "Direct" jack on the Director Board.